MakeSchool-Tutorials/Make-Parties/P00-Start-An-Express-Project/content.md

 By the end of this tutorial, you should be able to...

-1. Practice using Node.js and Express.js
+1. Build a web app using Node.js and Handlebars
-1. Implement internet-wide paradigms of RESTful and Resourceful routing.
+1. Implement internet-wide paradigms of RESTful and Resourceful routing
 1. Creating, Reading, Updating, and Deleting (CRUD) a single `Event` resource
-1. Create and delete two other resources (`Rsvp` and `Comment`), and associate these resources together.
+1. Create and delete an additional resource (`Rsvp`), and associate it to another resource
-1. Use a SQL document-based database with Express.js using the Object Document Mapper Sequelize.
+1. Use a SQL document-based database with an Object Document Mapper (Sequelize).

 # How to Plan a Coding Project: User Stories